July 25, 2022

 6. Menu to Switch to Office 365 Group View – There is a callout (…) from a Plan’s Board to switch to the Plan’s associated Group view, where you can see the Group’s properties, such as Mail, File repository, Mailbox, and so on.

-7. Conversation View of Plan – There is a callout (…) from a Plan’s Board to switch to the Plan’s associated Group’s conversations.
+7. Conversation View of Plan – A callout (…) from a Plan’s Board to switch to the Plan’s associated Group’s conversations.

-8. Calendar View of Plan – There is a callout (…) from a Plan’s Board to switch to the Plan’s associated Group’s calendar view.
+8. Calendar View of Plan – A callout (…) from a Plan’s Board to switch to the Plan’s associated Group’s calendar view.

-9. Members View of Plan – There is a callout (…) from a Plan’s Board to switch to the Plan’s associated Group’s team view.
+9. Members View of Plan – A callout (…) from a Plan’s Board to switch to the Plan’s associated Group’s team view.

 10. Files View of Plan – There is a callout (…) from a Plan’s Board to switch to the Plan’s associated Group’s file storage location